nomnel/whq/README.md

 ## Post-add automation (`.whq.json`)

 `whq add` natively supports repository-specific setup steps driven by a JSON file in the repo root.
+Run `whq init` once to scaffold the template (add `--force` to regenerate).
+The scaffold keeps both arrays empty so `whq add` still behaves exactly like prior versions until you populate the lists.
 When `.whq.json` is missing the behavior is identical to previous releases (silent no-op).

 ### Schema